 University of Pikeville will take all steps necessary to isolate and mitigate any emergency or dangerous situation that may affect the campus community.
 All emergencies normally get reported to Public Safety which in turn dispatches Public Safety Officers to the situation.
 These officers along with Residence Life members (if occurring in student housing) will make early assessments determining the size and scope of the emergency.
-If the emergency is confirmed to be present and an immediate threat to the University of Pikeville community, the Director of Public Safety will be notified and a mass notification notice will be sent to the community.
-Some types of immediate threats generally are:
+If the emergency is confirmed to be present and an immediate threat to the University of Pikeville community, the Director of Public Safety will be notified, and a mass notification notice will be sent to the community.
+Some types of immediate threats are including but not limited to the following: